cljoly/readme-in-static-site/README.md

 ### Add a front matter

 Most static site generators require a “[frontmatter](https://gohugo.io/getting-started/configuration/#configure-front-matter)” at the beginning of a markdown file to attach some metadata.
-But you don’t want to add this on your GitHub README!
+But you don’t want to add this to your GitHub README!
 Let’s hide this on GitHub and have it in the script’s output.

 In you .md file on GitHub, put: